joshtynjala/building-adobe-air-applications/air-swf-in-browser-api.md

 href="WS5b3ccc516d4fbf351e63e3d118666ade46-7ff1.html">AIR application
 descriptor files</a>.)
-If the application is launched as the result of a seamless install from the browser (with the user choosing to launch upon installation), the application’s NativeApplication object dispatches a BrowserInvokeEvent object only if arguments are passed.
+If the application is launched as the result of a seamless install from the browser (with the user choosing to launch upon installation), the application's NativeApplication object dispatches a BrowserInvokeEvent object only if arguments are passed.
 Consider the security implications of data that you pass to the application.
 For details, see <a